open-telemetry/oteps/text/trace/0174-http-semantic-conventions.md

 PR addressing this scenario: [open-telemetry/opentelemetry-specification#2078](https://github.com/open-telemetry/opentelemetry-specification/pull/2078).

-### Context propagation needs explanation
+### Context propagation

-* Reusing instances of client HTTP requests between tries (it’s likely, so clean up context before making a call).
+How to propagate context between tries?
+Should it be cleaned up before making a call in case of reusing instances of client HTTP requests?

 ### Security concerns